Rural Homes

 Lifestyle Adjustments

-Lifestyle adjustments significantly reduce moisture load.
+Lifestyle adjustments reduce moisture load noticeably.

 Ventilate during cooking using extractor fans and open windows.
 Dry clothes outdoors or in properly vented tumble dryers rather than on radiators.
 Open windows briefly daily, even in winter, for 10-15 minutes.
 Use lids on pans to reduce steam release.

-Avoid unflued LPG heaters, which produce significant moisture as a combustion byproduct.
+Avoid unflued LPG heaters, which produce moisture as a combustion byproduct.
 Keep furniture 50-100mm from external walls to allow air circulation behind.

 Traditional Breathable Treatments